2ndQuadrant/pg_stat_plans/README.rst

 ``pg_stat_plans.verbose (boolean)``
 -----------------------------------
-pg_stat_plans.verbose specifies if explain output should be verbose (that is, equivalent to specifying VERBOSE with SQL EXPLAIN.
+pg_stat_plans.verbose specifies if explain output should be verbose (that is, equivalent to specifying VERBOSE with SQL EXPLAIN).
 The default is off.

 ``pg_stat_plans.plans_query_size (integer)``
 ----------------------------------